Yorko/mlcourse.ai/_sources/book/topic04/topic4_linear_models_part5_valid_learning_curves.md

 The trend is quite visible and is very common.

-- For simple models, training and validation errors are close and large.
+- For simple models, training and validation errors are close and large (conversely, metrics like ROC AUC or accuracy are low).
 This suggests that the model **underfitted**, meaning it does not have a sufficient number of parameters.

 - For highly sophisticated models, training and validation errors differ significantly.
 This can be explained by **overfitting**.
 When there are too many parameters or regularization is not strict enough, the algorithm can be "distracted" by the noise in the data and lose track of the overall trend.

 ### How much data is needed?